arxdeus/pureflow/README.md

   pureflow: ^1.0.0
 ```

-For Flutter projects, also add:
+For Flutter projects use instead:

 ```yaml
 dependencies: